salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # error.InvalidSummary

-All summaries must start with a capital and end with a period.
+All summaries must start with a capital letter and end with a period.

 # question.FlagShortChar

-Flag short character? (optional)
+Enter the flag's single-character short name (optional):

 # error.FlagShortCharExists